davjfish/helper_files/linux.md

 - install gddrescue: `sudo apt install gddrescue`
 - use `lsblk` to identify usb key, e.g., `/dev/sdb`
 - then using ddrescue: `sudo ddrescue ubuntu-20.04-beta-desktop-amd64.iso /dev/sdb --force -D`
+- if using desktop, sometime to create the disk you have to be in sudo mode.
+Therefore, fom cmd terminal run: `sudo usb-creator-gtk` instead of opening the app via GUI